ComCatLab/welcome-guide/docs/sources/tutorials/optimizing_requests.md

 pick up your job.
 More detailed information about each cluster can be found on their respective software page (e.g., [Cedar][node-characteristics]).

-For monitoring, the live status of nodes on a cluster, there is the `partition-stats` command:
+For monitoring the live status of nodes on a cluster, there is the `partition-stats` command:

 ```bash